-A few weeks ago we had a lady call into our WOAI radio show on Saturday at 2PM to ask about the pros and cons on butcher blocks.
+A few weeks ago we had a lady call into our WOAI radio show on Saturday at 2PM to ask about the pros and cons oF butcher blocks.

 Butcher blocks are growing in popularity, due to their natural look which can give a great pop in your kitchen.
-If you have decided that a butcher block countertop is the right fit in your kitchen, make SURE you take these two steps: 1) You have the right people install it and 2) Be aware of the maintenance.
+If you have decided that a butcher block countertop is the right fit in your kitchen, make SURE you take these two steps: 1) You have someone that’s capable of proper installation & 2) Be aware of the maintenance.

-Butcher blocks are NOT supposed to have a hard sealer on it!
+Butcher block countertops are NOT supposed to have a hard sealer!
 A hard sealer will allow contaminants to make its way underneath with any little cuts on the butcher block.
 The contamination will continue to grow with no way of cleaning under the hard sealer which can become a problem very quickly!

-- When preparing food, make you can use vinegar to assure that the surface is properly disinfected.
+Before preparing food, you can use vinegar to assure that the surface is properly disinfected.

-- If you can find a butcher block oil that includes beeswax that is a great option for those with nut allergies and leaves alight beeswax aroma!
+If you can find a butcher block oil with beeswax it is a great option for those with nut allergies and leaves a light beeswax aroma!

-- Eventually, you will get stains but you can use lemon juice to clean it off.
+Eventually you will get stains on your butcher block, but you can use lemon juice to clean it off.

 If you are able to properly install and keep up with the proper maintenance, your butcher block can be enjoyed for years to come and be a great accent in your kitchen!

--KM Builders is San Antonio’s premier remodeler specializing in kitchens, bathrooms and room additions.
-We boast the largest in-house staff in San Antonio offering architectural design, interior design, and cabinet design for all your remodeling needs!
+----KM BUILDERS is San Antonio’s premier design-build remodeler specializing in kitchens, bathrooms, room additions and whole-house remodeling.
+We boast the largest in-house staff in San Antonio offering architectural design, interior design, and cabinet design for all your home remodeling needs!